digbmc/cwd-toolkit/_projects/09_colors-and-fonts.md

 header:
     teaser: /assets/images/header-5.jpg
-    overlay_image: /assets/images/header-5.jpg  # Putting the path to an image here will replace the header image.
+    image: /assets/images/header-5.jpg  # Putting the path to an image here will replace the header image.
     image_description: "Bundle of yellow roses." # It is good practice to include an image desription as alt text.
     caption: "[Photo by Annie Spratt on Unsplash](https://unsplash.com/@anniespratt)" # Put a caption for your image here.
 It will display in the bottom right corner of the image.
     show_overlay_excerpt: false